I Need To Return This Dog

 You load your newly adopted pup into the car and bring them home.
 You know right away that you are this dog's person and that they are home to stay.
 The dog, on the other hand, has no idea.
 You are just the latest person to change their routine and shake up their sense of stability and security.
 They don't know they get to stay with you and they are very likely stressing out and quite possibly acting out.
 The less stability this dog had before coming home with you, the more true this is.

-Or, maybe you bring your new pup home and immediately start thinking, what on earth have I done?
+Or, maybe you bring your new pup home and even though everything is going reasonably okay, you immediately start thinking, what on earth have I done?
 That initial panic and uncertainty is very normal, for people and pups alike.

 So how do you tell your newly adopted best friend that they are safe and loved and that this is their home?
 You show them through your actions.
 Your dog's first 30ish days in your home should be very low pressure and filled with routine, consistency, supportive strategies, and an abundance of patience.
 The more consistent you are with the right approach and supportive strategies, the more quickly your dog will begin to build a sense of security and settle in as an integrated part of your life.

 Fortunately, there is a ton of support available to help you and your dog through the transition period, from free resources, to professional trainers and, often, from the organization through which you adopted.
-If you adopted from our local city shelter here in Austin, check out the Behavior Assistance Program offered by Friends of Austin Animal Center.
+If you adopted here in Austin, check out the Behavior Assistance Program offered by Friends of Austin Animal Center and Every Dog Training and Behavior’s financial assistance program.

 CUTE PUPPY BECOMES A NAUGHTY TEENAGER